"Tell me what you plan to do with your

 Toombak Indigenous Production (2014)

 Toombak, a majority owned indigenous media company, produce television, radio and digital media content from an indigenous perspective for the Australian audience.
 I assisted by undertaking a strategic facilitation process to support the next phase of their growth phase.
-See less

 Melbourne Based Artist

-Sculptor - Present
+Sculptor - Ongoing

 I’m influenced by urban trends and contemporary issues and interested in questioning everyday patterns by intervening and provoking alternative forms of discourse.
 I hope that my artworks assist to transition a viewer to make connections between disparate ideas and give a different perspective on something they are already aware of.
 Above all I value the awake, curious and creative mind that cross pollinates ideas to join the dots and build new ideas.